daniel41silva05/ISEP_2023_2024_LAPR2/docs/sprintA/global-artifacts/user_manual.md

 >
 > **Instructions** :
 >
-> - Go to the Vehicle Check-Up Registration page within the application.
+> - Navigate to the Vehicle Check-Up Registration page within the application.
-> - Select the vehicle for which you want to register a check-up.
+> - Choose the vehicle for which you wish to register a check-up.
-> - Enter the details of the check-up, such as (cenas do check-up).
+> - Input the details of the check-up, including current kms, ID and check-up date.
 > - Save the check-up record.

 **8. List the vehicles needing the check-up | Fleet Manager**